WHAT DO YOU AVOID?

 All levels of intimacy definitely play a part in the complicated mind-body connection that helps people cope better and improve their quality of life.
 It is now well-accepted that people who have close, supportive relationships with others are generally healthier, both physically and emotionally, and cope better with stress.
 People who have low levels of intimacy are prone to higher levels of emotional disturbance, especially when they experience many negative life-changing events or few positive ones.
 It has been proven that life-affirming relationships and interactions undeniably have a positive effect on our overall health and happiness.

 3rd Wednesday of the month from 7:00 p.m.- 8:45 p.m.

 Registration: Click HERE to register.

-$10.00/per person or $5.00/per person who is a current AEA Member collected at the door
+$10.00/per person or $5.00/per person who is a current AEA Member will be collected at the door

-Registration in advance is extremely helpful in order to provide class notes, adequate seating, and name badges, as well as, administrative staff and volunteers needed for this event.
+Registration in advance at the Meetup website is extremely helpful in order to provide class notes, adequate seating, and name badges, as well as, administrative staff and volunteers needed for this event.